The ultimate guide to bitcoin-backed Loans

 Many traditional loans contain prepayment penalties, meaning that clients incur a charge for repaying a loan before the maturity date.

-Unchained Capital loans are allowed to be prepaid without penalty, so clients are free to end loans early at no additional cost.
-If clients repay the loan early, the only cost incurred for the loan will be the origination fee plus interest for the period during which the funds were utilized and outstanding.
+Unchained loans are allowed to be prepaid without penalty, so clients are free to pay off loans early at no additional cost.
+If clients repay the loan early, the only cost incurred for the loan will be the origination fee plus interest for the period during which the funds were utilized and outstanding as a balance of principal.
 Once the principal balance has been repaid, the remaining interest payments are voided and the rest of the collateral will be returned.

 Logistics/token requirements